thomasneff/mmbn3-draft-gauntlet/README.md

 7. Modify GAUNTLET_FOLDER/music_loader.lua to use your extracted songs or change music randomization!
 8. Open the BizHawk Lua Console (Tools -> Lua Console)
 9. Open the script "gauntlet.lua" (Script -> Open Script -> open GAUNTLET_FOLDER/gauntlet.lua)
-(10. If not started automatically: Doubleclick the "gauntlet" script in the Lua Console list of scripts)
+10. ( If not started automatically: Doubleclick the "gauntlet" script in the Lua Console list of scripts )

 # Recap of all things necessary to play WITHOUT Music Patching
 1. Download BizHawk ( https://github.com/TASVideos/BizHawk/releases )